 Each activity card shows you how to play the game and what equipment you will need.
-They outline how to use the STEP Tool to adapt, modify and progress activities for pupils with different abilities and / or specific impairments.
-Plus, there is a fun pupil corner section that encourages pupils to challenge themselves and work together.
-Read the Adapting PE with AIM and STEP card for more information disability alliance
+They outline how to use the STEP Tool to adapt, modify and progress activities for participants with different abilities and / or specific impairments.
+Plus, there is a challenge yourself section that encourages participants to challenge themselves and work together.
+Read the Adapting sessions with AIM and STEP card for more information.

-When planning your PE sessions, it is important to understand your pupils' individual needs, abilities, and mindsets.
-We encourage all school staff to involve disabled pupils in the planning process and discuss their needs with them directly.
-This is the best way to ensure your PE sessions are inclusive and accessible for everyone.
+When planning your sessions, it is important to understand your participants' individual needs and abilities.
+We encourage all deliverers to involve disabled participants in the planning process and discuss their needs with them directly.
+This is the best way to ensure your sessions are inclusive and accessible for everyone.